 - Mayte Greco: Cuban American pilot and founding member of Brothers to the Rescue (Hermanos al Rescate), an organization of pilots who fly search and rescue operations over the ocean between Florid and Cuba searching for Cuban exiles in rafts.

-They also paved the way for the participation of women in NASA and space exploration.
-In the beginning they were “human computer,s” then aeronautical engineers, and astronauts.
+These women paved the way for the participation of women in NASA and space exploration.
+In the beginning they were “human computers,” then aeronautical engineers, and then astronauts.

 - Katherine Johnson, Mary Jackson, Dorothy Vaughan, Kathryn Peddrew, Sue Wilder, Eunice Smith and Barbara Holley: African American women mathematicians, worked at NASA during the Civil Rights era.
 “Human computers.”